 Mimicry

-• they mislead users and can cause them harm (for example, financial);
+• Mislead users and may cause them harm (for example, financial).

-• they cause reputational and financial damage to the owners of official resources.
+• Cause reputational and financial damage to owners of official resources.

-• The site claims to be an official resource that does not actually exist.
+• The site claims to be an official resource that doesn't actually exist.

-• The site does not explain how it is related to the original resource (owner, partnership, license), or such information is not noticeable to the user.
+• The site doesn't explain how it is connected to the original resource (ownership, partnership, licensing), or does so in a vague, unclear way.

 • The site and the original resource have similar content.

-• The texts on the site are optimized for navigational queries about the original site.
-This way, the site profits from someone else's navigational traffic.
+• The site uses text that is optimized to accommodate navigational search queries about the original resource, allowing the owner to earn money from someone else's navigational traffic.

 • The site's domain is similar to the domain of the original resource.